Presenters, please upload your paper here.

 2:45 pm

-What drives success in children’s educational outcomes in extremely poor villages in rural West Africa?
-Can we use the answer to design programs to mimic that success throughout the region?
-(Guinea-Bissau) (Project 23 PRELIMINARY)
+What drives success in children's educational outcomes in poor villages in rural West Africa, the case of Guinea-Bissau?
+(Project 23 PRELIMINARY) (Slides)

 PETER BOONE, London School of Economics